Control problem for quadratic parabolic differential equations with sparse sensor sets of finite volume or anisotropically decaying density: Model, previous results, and goals

 The latter can alternatively also be introduced via quadratic forms, see Appendix~\ref{sec:partharmOsc}, which leads to the same operator since both agree on Schwartz functions; cf.~Corollary~\ref{cor:specH}.

-Particular cases of partial harmonic oscillators are the Laplacian (with $\cI = \emptyset$) and the usual harmonic oscillator (with $\cI = \{1,\dots,d\}$).
+Particular cases of partial harmonic oscillators are the negative of the Laplacian (with $\cI = \emptyset$) and the usual harmonic oscillator (with $\cI = \{1,\dots,d\}$).
 These two are prominent prototypes for certain classes of quadratic differential operators.
 In order to characterize these classes, we introduce the \emph{Hamilton map} associated to the quadratic form $q$ defined by

 Note that $F$ is a constant matrix since $q$ is a quadratic polynomial.
 Associated to the Hamilton map is the so-called \emph{singular space} of the quadratic form $q$, or the operator $A$.
 This was introduced in \cite{HitrikPS-09} as